 3. Free up RAM

-To open CleanMyMac X Menu, click little iMac icon in the menu bar and check the Memory tab.
+To open CleanMyMac Menu, click a little iMac icon in the menu bar and check the Memory tab.
+Click Free Up to release some memory or click the tab itself to open more information and quit heavy consumers.

 Memory